atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ```

 ### 3. Create certificate issuer
-Using the yaml spec below create the certificate `Issuer` resource
+Using the yaml spec below create and apply the certificate `Issuer` resource
 > Ensure that the certificate issuer is installed in the same namespace that the Atlassian product will be deployed to.

 ```yaml